Okaloosa County Fleeing and Eluding Attorney

 Creativity is what is required.
 The normal options of withholding adjudication or pretrial diversion are off the table.

-Every case is different, but here are a few things I will look at:
+Every case is different, but here are a few things we will look at:

-- I will start preparing the case for trial right away because the State needs to know that we aren’t just going to roll over and take the first deal.
+- We will start preparing the case for trial right away because the State needs to know that we aren’t just going to roll over and take the first deal.

 - If the officer agrees to a plea to a lesser charge, it is more likely that the prosecutor will agree to it.
 It is even possible to get the charge reduced to something that allows Pretrial Diversion.

-- Likewise, I will investigate whether the State can prove that you acted with a wanton disregard for the safety of others.
+- Likewise, we will investigate whether the State can prove that you acted with a wanton disregard for the safety of others.

 Call an Okaloosa County Fleeing or Eluding Attorney Today